plt-tud/r43ples/README.md

 It is currently under development and further research.

 The option can be enabled by:

 ```
 OPTION r43ples:SPARQL_JOIN
 ```

 It currently supports:

 * Multiple Graphs
 * Multiple TriplePath
 * FILTER
 * MINUS

-For more details, have a look into the **doc** directory.
+For more details, have a look into the *doc/* directory.

 Algorithm
 -----------
-Without SPARQL Join option the algorithm are like the following
+Without SPARQL Join option the algorithms are very simple:

 ```
 For each named graph 'g' in a query, a temporary graph 'TempGraph_g_r' is generated for the specified revision 'r' according to this formula ('g_x' = full materialized revision 'x' of graph 'g'):
     TempGraph_g_r = g_nearestBranch + SUM[revision i= nearestBranch to r]( deleteSet_g_i - addSet_g_i )